-108 Options

-[Line]: Sets the waveform monitor to line display mode.
+Options [Line]: Sets the waveform monitor to line display mode.

 [Line+Spot]: The waveform of the area in the red frame is displayed in red on top of the [Line] mode waveform.

 [Select Line]: The selected horizontal line will be displayed along with its waveform.

 [Field]: Sets the waveform monitor to field display mode.

 [RGB]: Functions like an RGB parade scope.
 [YPbPr]: Functions like a YPbPr parade scope.

-- The waveform monitor will not be affected even if a LUT is applied to the LCD screen and viewfinder.
+- You can choose to display the waveform monitor on the LCD screen or viewfinder or output it to the MON. and HDMI OUT terminals (together) with the [Assistance Functions] ▶ [WFM] ▶ [Output] setting. - The waveform monitor will not be affected even if a LUT is applied to the LCD screen and viewfinder.

-Adding Marks while Recording

-When recording, you can flag an important shot in a clip (only primary clips recorded on a CFast card) by adding a "shot mark" (S).
-There are two types of shot marks, shot mark 1 (S) and shot mark 2 (S), and you can add either or both types to a single clip.
-You can also add an OK mark (M) or check mark (M) to the entire clip to flag clips you want to set apart.
-You can also perform this function remotely using Browser Remote on a connected Wi-Fi device ( $\square$ 124, 126).
+When recording, you can flag an important shot in a clip (only primary clips recorded on a CFast card) by adding a "shot mark" (\P).
+There are two types of shot marks, shot mark 1 (\P) and shot mark 2 (\P), and you can add either or both types to a single clip.
+You can also add an OK mark (\P) or check mark (\P) to the entire clip to flag clips you want to set apart.
+You can also perform this function remotely using Browser Remote on a connected Wi-Fi device (Π 125, 127).

-When the camera is in MEDIA mode, you can add or delete shot marks (C 164).
-You can also display an index screen of all the shot marks (C 163), allowing you to find a particular scene in a clip more quickly.
+When the camera is in MEDIA mode, you can add or delete shot marks (164).
+You can also display an index screen of all the shot marks (163), allowing you to find a particular scene in a clip more quickly.